Report an accessibility problem

 Global experience

-Faculty expertise and international networks of public, private and nonprofit partnerships provide international relations students with unique and impactful internships and research opportunities at home, in Washington, D.C. and abroad.
-With more than 300 Global Education program opportunities available, international relations students are able to tailor their experience to their unique interests and skill sets.
+Faculty expertise and international networks of public, private and nonprofit partnerships provide international relations students with distinct and impactful internships and research opportunities at home, in Washington, D.C., and abroad.
+With more than 300 Global Education program opportunities available to them, international relations students can tailor their experience to their specific interests and skill sets.
 Whether in a foreign country, in the U.S. or online, students build communication skills, learn to adapt and persevere, and are exposed to research and internships across the world, increasing their professional network.

 Career opportunities